TrueBlocks/trueblocks-core/src/other/migrations/README-v0.30.0.md

 ### What should I do if there's a problem

 Because this migration involves upgrading the cache, any damaged or incompletely migrated files can be removed.
 They will be re-created during normal operation.
-In the unlikely event of a problem, you may remove the contents of the `monitors` subfolder in your `cachePath` (find `cachePath` with `chifra status --terse`).
+In the unlikely event of a problem, you may remove the contents of the `monitors` subfolder in your `cachePath` (find `cachePath` with `chifra config --terse`).

-After deleting the contents of the `monitors` folder (do not delete the folder itself), run `chifra status --migrate cache` again.
+After deleting the contents of the `monitors` folder (do not delete the folder itself), run `chifra config --migrate cache` again.
 It should report a sucessful migration.
 Your old monitors will be re-created the next time you query your addresses.

 ## You're finished!